 Next is your shell jacket, and as much as you hope you won’t have to reach for it the conditions can change quickly and you need to have a waterproof or softshell jacket in case things turn on you.
 Different shells suit different environments so it’s good to have a handle on the normal weather conditions in the area you are visiting, an arctic down jacket would leave you toasty warm on the hill but you’ll probably end up having to take it off and carry it when you start overheating.

 There’s only a small weather window where you won’t find the IGO team in some form of a hat when completing a challenge.
 If cold, a warm hat is great for trapping the heat and is especially useful for any rest periods along with your mid-layer.
-The Buff is one of the most versatile pieces of kit you can have on you and can be turned into a hat, neckerchief, balaclava, scarf or sahariane.
+A Buff or neck gaiter is one of the most versatile pieces of kit you can have on you and can be turned into a hat, neckerchief, balaclava, scarf or sahariane.

 In the summer a sunhat is an absolute must to keep you safe.
-The IGO hat is your best go to around camp and for the hike but for a speedy run visor might be more comfortable.
+A baseball cap-style hat is perfect around camp and for the hike but for a speedy run visor might be more comfortable.
 The sunniest of days calls for the widest of brims, so reach out to your inner Aussie and wear your sun-hat proudly!

 Looking good is nice, but really form must follow function when it comes to gear.
 There can be so much variety in the conditions in one day and between seasons.
 Planning is key, and with the correct kit you’ll be able to stay (mostly) comfortable and dry so you can enjoy the day.